daos-stack/daos/docs/admin/administration.md

 reboot hosts.
 Pool data and state will be maintained, providing that no changes are made to the rank's metadata stored on persistent memory.

-Storage reformats can also be performed after a system shutdown.
-Pools will be removed and storage wiped.
+Storage reformat can also be performed after system shutdown.
+Pools will be will be removed and storage wiped.

 System commands will be handled by a DAOS Server acting as an access point and